 The Company manages its exposure to interest rate changes through the use of derivative financial instruments, primarily interest rate swap arrangements.
-In December 2011, the Company entered into three interest rate swap arrangements with substantially similar terms and conditions.
+At September 30, 2013, the Company had outstanding three interest rate swap arrangements with substantially similar terms and conditions.
 These arrangements have an aggregate notional amount of \$230,000 and require the Company to pay a blended fixed rate of approximately 1.55% (with the counterparties paying the Company the floating one-month LIBOR rate).
-Additionally, in January 2012, the Company entered into a fourth interest rate swap arrangement with a notional amount of \$70,000 and it requires the Company to pay a fixed rate of approximately 1.50% (with the counterparty paying the Company the floating one-month LIBOR rate). (together, the Interest Rate Swaps ).
-The Interest Rate Swaps serve as cash flow hedges of amounts outstanding under the Company s variable rate Term Loan (see note 4) entered into in January 2012 and provide for an effective blended fixed rate for the corresponding amount of Term Loan borrowings, of approximately 3.24% at March 31, 2013 (subject to an adjustment based on subsequent changes in the Company s credit ratings).
-The Interest Rate Swaps terminate in January 2018.